 Most pawn shops aren’t open 24/7, so use the downtime in your search to take advantage of online resources.
 Here are five websites that can help you locate your stolen property.

-- FBI Internet Crime Complaint Center: If you find someone trying to sell your items online, you can make a complaint directly to the FBI.
-You’ll need to identify yourself and give as much detail as you can about the crime and the value of your stolen property.
-Take a screenshot of the listing, the seller’s contact information, and any emails or messages you exchanged.
+- FBI: If you find someone trying to sell your items online, you can make a complaint directly to the FBI.
+You’ll need to identify yourself and give as much detail as you can about the case and the value of your stolen property.
+Take a screengrab of the listing, the seller’s contact information, and any emails or messages you exchanged.
 File your complaint with the FBI online.

 - Jewelers’ Security Alliance: The Alliance maintains a database of watches, jewelry, diamonds, and precious stones that have been reported stolen.
 Reputable re-sellers can use this database to check the history of items they’ve received.
 Law enforcement can also access the listings to trace stolen goods.
 You’ll need a police report, proof of the item’s value, and a way to distinguish your unique item (like serial numbers or a gemstone grading report).
 The Alliance will review your listing and include it in the database if it’s verified and complete.
 You can’t list other valuables like artwork, furs, stamps or coins.
 Report your stolen jewelry to the Alliance.